Samuelk0nrad/AskC/README.md

 ## Program documentation

-The entry point into the application is the main function in the (askc.cpp)[src/askc.cpp] file if the user used the 'config' keyword, the program will enter the settings menu in (settings.cpp)[src/settings/settings.cpp].
+The entry point into the application is the main function in the [askc.cpp](src/askc.cpp) file.
+If the user used the 'config' keyword, the program will enter the settings menu in (settings.cpp)[src/settings/settings.cpp].

 The project is structured so that all the settings-related things are in the src/settings folder, and the header files are in the include folder.